Chocolate Pinwheel Cookies

 Repeat the vanilla instructions.

-Once doughs are chilled, roll out into 9 by 12-inch rectangles, about 1/8 to 1/4 inch thick.
+Once the doughs are chilled, roll them out into 9 by 12-inch rectangles, about 1/8 to 1/4 inch thick.

-Place plastic wrap on the surface you will be working on, larger than the dough.
+Place plastic wrap on the surface you will work on, more significant than the dough.

 Place Vanilla dough on the prepared surface.

 Place the chocolate sheet on top of the vanilla sheet, and roll up the long way, the 12-inch side.
-Once rolled, incase in the plastic wrap on the counter, incase and smooth out flat sides.
+Once rolled, put the plastic wrap on the counter, in the case, and smooth out the flat sides.
 Place in fridge and chill for another 2 hours.

 Line baking sheets with parchment paper.

-Remove dough from the fridge, unwrap, and cut into 1/4 inch slices, rolling the dough a quarter turn as cutting so you do not end up with a flat side.
-Place on prepared baking sheets about 3 inches apart and bake for 10 to 12 minutes or until edges start to turn golden.
-Place on cooling racks for 10 minutes then transfer parchment and cookies from baking sheets to the racks for further cooling.
+Remove dough from the fridge, unwrap it, and cut it into 1/4 inch slices, rolling the dough a quarter turn as cutting so you do not end up with a flat side.
+Place on prepared baking sheets about 3 inches apart and bake for 10 to 12 minutes or until edges turn golden.
+Place on cooling racks for 10 minutes, then transfer parchment and cookies from baking sheets to the racks for further cooling.